Dental implants are usually made of titanium and have an internal screw called an abutment that holds a false tooth (or teeth) in place.

 - a bridge – false teeth that are fixed onto your adjacent natural teeth

-The length of time your operation takes will vary depending on how many implants you’re having inserted and how complicated the procedure is.
-It’s possible to have several implants fitted in the same operation, this will take longer.
+How long your procedure will take will depend on how many implants you’re having and how complicated the procedure is.
+It’s possible to have several implants fitted in the same procedure, and this will naturally take longer.
+If you’re just having one implant fitted in an immediate implant procedure (see below), it should take about half an hour.

 Once the anaesthetic has taken effect, your dentist will make a cut in your gum and drill a small hole in your jawbone.
 The implant will fit into this hole.